 I ate lots of it.

 It really is incredible how much you can eat when you’re just taking in little bits at a time.
 Incredible and disgusting.
 Oh, and delicious.

 So what does this have to do with my Hawaiian wedding cake recipe?

-Here’s the deal- Once you make this it’s going be sitting in your fridge and every-so-often you are going to grab a fork and take a little bite straight out of the pan.
+Here’s the deal- Once you make this it’s going to be sitting in your fridge and every so often you are going to grab a fork and take a little bite straight out of the pan.
 All will be fine and well until you go to thrust that fork into some creamy cake and there’s none left.

 You ate it.